-- a. be sited, designed and constructed to avoid, minimise or resist the incidence of a development constraint (refer to Constraints Maps C 01 to C 08 in Schedule 3), - not involve permanent or temporary physical obstructions that will adversely affect the airport's operational airspace area identified on Map C 01 Airport Environs, - c. ensure that development within the Light intensity 6km radius area identified on Map C 01 Airport Environs does not involve external lighting or reflective surfaces that could distract or confuse pilots, - d. not involve permanent or temporary physical obstructions that will adversely affect the port's lead light or lead light clearance buffer identified on Map C 02 Noise Corridors and Port of Townsville Lead Light, - e. ensure that the risk to life, property and environment as a result of natural hazards is minimised, and development is managed to respond to the potential impacts of climate change,
+- a. be sited, designed and constructed to avoid, minimise or resist the incidence of a development constraint (refer to Constraints Maps C 01 to C 08 in Schedule 3), - b. not involve permanent or temporary physical obstructions that will adversely affect the airport's operational airspace area identified on Map C 01 Airport Environs, - c. ensure that development within the Light intensity 6km radius area identified on Map C 01 Airport Environs does not involve external lighting or reflective surfaces that could distract or confuse pilots, - ensure development within the 3km to 8km bird and bat strike zone identified on Map C 01 Airport Environs, does not attract a significant number of flying vertebrates, - e. not involve permanent or temporary physical obstructions that will adversely affect the operation of essential State maritime infrastructure identified on Map C 02 Noise Corridor and Essential Maritime Infrastructure, including the Port of Townsville's lead light or lead light clearance buffer, existing structures, the Port of Townsville and Reef Vessel Traffic Service, Marine Safety Queensland operations base and the Water Police base.

-- f. ensure development is designed and located to be compatible with the nature of the flood hazard (Map C 05 Flood Hazard), - g. provide development with the floor level of all habitable rooms a minimum of 300mm above the defined flood level, and floor levels of non-habitable rooms above the defined flood event. - h. ensure development does not directly, indirectly or cumulatively worsen flood hazard characteristics outside the development site, - ensure development is designed and located to minimise susceptibility to, and the potential impacts of, storm tide inundation and erosion (Map C 06 Coastal Hazard - Storm tide Inundation and Map C 07 Coastal Hazard - Erosion Prone Area).
+- f. ensure that the risk to life, property and environment as a result of natural hazards is minimised, and development is managed to respond to the potential impacts of climate change, - ensure development is designed and located to be compatible with the nature of the flood hazard (Map C 05 Flood Hazard), - h. provide development with the floor level of all habitable rooms a minimum of 300mm above the defined flood level, and floor levels of non-habitable rooms above the defined flood event, - i. ensure development does not directly, indirectly or cumulatively worsen flood hazard characteristics outside the development site, - j. ensure development is designed and located to minimise susceptibility to, and the potential impacts of, storm tide inundation and erosion (Map C 06 Coastal Hazard - Storm tide Inundation and Map C 07 Coastal Hazard - Erosion Prone Area),